ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab3.md

 ##### Step 2.

 Next, we want to prepare a test program to fuzz with the `fuzzer`.
-This will be done by first instrumenting the program, similar to Lab 2.
+This will be done by first instrumenting the program, similar to `lab2`.
-So to instrument and build the program `sanity1.c` you would run:
+So to instrument and build the program `sanity1.c`, you would run:

 ```sh
 lab3/test$ clang -emit-llvm -S -fno-discard-value-names -c -o sanity1.ll sanity1.c -g